yizeyi18/abacus-develop/toolchain/README.md

 Notice: You CANNOT use `icpx` compiler for GPU version of ABACUS for now, see discussion here [#2906](https://github.com/deepmodeling/abacus-develop/issues/2906) and [#4976](https://github.com/deepmodeling/abacus-develop/issues/4976)

+If you wants to use ABACUS GPU-LCAO by `cusolvermp` or `elpa`, please contact the coresponding developer, toolchain do not fully support them now.

 ### Shell problem